Board of Directors

-John Spencer is a summer resident on Cushings Island.
-He is a past president of the Cushings Island homeowners association and is the current president of Cushings Island Conservation Corporation and the Southern Maine Conservation Collaborative.
+John Spencer is the President of Oceanside Conservation Trust.
+A summer resident on Cushings Island, he is a past president of the Cushings Island homeowners association and is the current president of Cushings Island Conservation Corporation and the Southern Maine Conservation Collaborative.
 John is Treasurer of the Wellesley (MA) Conservation Council and is active in land use issues, including running a community garden, volunteering with Massachusetts Audubon’s Drumlin Farm and founding a farmers’ market.
 In addition to supporting a regional food network John has a special interest in controlling invasive species and restoring native plant numbers and diversity.

-Bill Stauffer summers on Little Diamond Island and lives in Scarborough with his wife and two daughters.
+Bill Stauffer is the Vice-President of OCT.
+He lives year-round on Little Diamond Island with his wife and two daughters.
 He has served as President of the LDI Association.
 Bill is a Colby Graduate, majored in East Asian studies and has an MFA in creative writing from the University of Southern Maine.
 He has spent a good deal of time in Asia, co-owns an LED lighting company, and also owns and manages commercial property in Portland.

 Chris Stevenson is an attorney at Drummond Woodsom in Portland, CPA.
 Lives in Cape Elizabeth and has a keen interest in Casco Bay.
-Board of Directors at Space Gallery.
+He is on the Board of Directors at Space Gallery.

 Brenda Buchanan, Vice President - At Largelives in Westbrook and practices law in Portland where she is a partner in the firm of Warren, Currier & Buchanan.
 A 1990 graduate of the University of Maine School of Law, Brenda focuses her practice on real estate, zoning and land use, small business and domestic partnership planning.
 A longtime resident of Peaks Island who moved to the mainland, Brenda served on the board of the Peaks Island Land Preserve from 1999-2005.